J. REX PARENT, M.D.

 Contact your eye doctor immediately if you develop any new, unusual or worsening symptoms at any point after surgery.
 Such symptoms could signal a problem that, if not treated early enough, may lead to a loss of vision.

 You will return to our office for a one day post-operative visit and then also three or more times over the 90 day healing period.

 Am I a candidate for LASIK?

 You must be at least 18 years of age with a stable refraction.
-Schedule a free consultation by calling Fort Wayne Eye Center at (260)424-5656 or (800)EYE-SURG.
+Schedule a free consultation by calling The Fort Wayne Eye Center at (260)424-5656 or (800)EYE-SURG.

 Are expensive places better?

 Price may not be indicative of surgical outcome, but cut-rate places may be most interested in maximizing the quantity of surgeries.
-Dr. Parent prefer to emphasize quality, offering the most technologically advanced techniques available at a reasonable cost.
+Dr. Parent prefers to emphasize quality, offering the most technologically advanced techniques available at a reasonable cost.
 Their surgical outcomes are unsurpassed.